WMGW: Changes in ownership

-Switch to Talk and Sports
+Switch to talk and sports

 By the 1990s, most listeners were tuning to FM stations for music.
 WMGW gradually eliminated its music programming.
 In 199, WMGW switched to a format of all news, talk, and sports.
 It formed the Allegheny News Talk Sports Network, along with two other AM stations owned by Forever Broadcasting.
-The network consists of a "trimulcast" outside of morning drive, with all stations sharing the same programming after 9 a.m.
-Sports broadcasts include Pittsburgh Pirates baseball, and the NFL on Westwood One.
+The network consisted of a "trimulcast" outside of morning drive, with all stations sharing the same lineup of nationally syndicated talk shows after 9 a.m., including Glenn Beck, Clay Travis and Buck Sexton, Sean Hannity, Mark Levin, Dave Ramsey, Jim Bohannon, Coast to Coast AM with George Noory and America in the Morning.
+Sports broadcasts included Pittsburgh Pirates baseball, and the NFL on Westwood One.
 (Prior to December 2009, WOYL in Oil City had also been a part of this network, in effect making it a quadcast.
 WOYL permanently ceased operations in July 2010.)

-In morning drive, the trimulcast is broken down into a simulcast, with WMGW and WTIV airing a morning show independent of WFRA, which airs its own separate live morning show program with programming matter exclusive to its immediate local market.
-The full-time operations of the network and its respective stations originate out of the Downtown Mall location, but WFRA maintains a separate office and studio in WFRA's city of license in Franklin, Pennsylvania.
+In morning drive, the trimulcast is broken down into a simulcast, with WMGW and WTIV airing a morning show independent of WFRA, which aired its own separate live morning show program with programming matter exclusive to its immediate local market.
+The full-time operations of the network and its respective stations originated out of the Downtown Mall location, but WFRA maintained a separate office and studio in WFRA's city of license in Franklin, Pennsylvania.
 Keith Allen Austin (real name: Keith Amolsch) hosted the morning show for WMGW and WTIV until his death on June 8, 2014, following a brief illness.
 He was 59.